top of page

 Are your poor life choices catching up on you?

 ‘Sláinte agus saol agat’ is a typical Irish saying and is also found in most other languages as meaning ‘Good Health and Long Life to you’.
 We all aspire to have a long active life full of energy and vitality.
 So, why do we spiral out of control into ill health at an early age?
-Why do we constantly make the same poor life choices today for ourselves and our family?
-It is simply easier to drive everywhere and regular shopping is a mine field of poor quality foods.
+Why do we constantly make the same poor life choices every day for ourselves and our family?
+It is simply easier to drive everywhere and grocery shopping is a minefield of poor quality foods.

-Although my birth certificate states that I am the ‘right side of 50’ (just about!), I am proud to say my body is that of a 32-year-old!
-I may be anti-aging nowadays but for many years prior to 2010 my Tanita machine suggested I supported the heart and metabolism of a 71-year-old.
+Although my birth certificate states that I am on the ‘right side of 50’ (just about!), I am proud to say my body is that of a 32-year-old!
+I may be anti-aging nowadays but for many years before 2010 my Tanita machine suggested I supported the heart and metabolism of a 71-year-old.
 After a huge health scare and being presented with a picture of how unwell I looked in September 2009, I made some very basic changes to my nutrition and lifestyle.
-Following the principles below I improved my health, vitality and energised my body and I was able to turn back time and add a few extra years to my life.
+Following the principles below I improved my health, vitality and energised my body; I was able to turn back time and add a few extra years to my life.

 Your body has nearly 100,000 miles of arteries, veins and capillaries that make up your circulatory system.
 This system allows blood rich in nutrients to nourish the cells and organs of your body.
 Blood pressure is the measure of force on artery walls from the exertion of blood circulating around this system.
 For a healthy active lifestyle, we always require that this blood pressure be stable.
 High blood pressure can cause mild to extreme damage to arteries that supply blood to your brain, heart, kidneys (and all other body organs), muscles, bones, our various bodily systems and our very important cellular system.